 Bumblebees are crucial for the pollination of many flowers.
 The “mothers” and the workers gather pollen and transport it back to the family in pollen baskets on their back feet.
 The bee workers are smaller if born at the beginning of the year and bigger at the end of the year.

 Another peculiarity of the bumblebee family is that there are bees born at the same time but with a different length of their proboscis which means they are specialised in pollinating different flower types.

-It’s a well-known fact that bumblebees are important component for the pollination process of different species of plants.
-Scientist have managed to create an artificial means which prevent the bumblebees of having their winter sleep so they can keep updating the families.
+It’s a well-known fact that bumblebees are an important component of the pollination process of different species of plants.
+Scientists have managed to create an artificial means which prevent the bumblebees from having their winter sleep so they can keep updating the families.
 This leads to pollinating flowers that they weren’t able to pollinate before.

 Stinging is not fatal for bumblebees.
-Bumblebees are not aggressive, they would only sting if they feel threaten.
-Unlike the honey bee, they can sting multiple times and won’t die after that.
+Bumblebees are not aggressive, they would only sting if they feel threatened.
+Unlike honey bees, they can sting multiple times and won’t die after that.
 Male bumblebees don’t have a stinger at all.